-Full-time employees Your qualifying service is equal to your allowable service.
-Part-time employees Qualifying service is equal to the number of months worked in that calendar year over which the allowable service is calculated.
-For example, if you worked every month of a given year on a part-time basis, your qualifying service would be equal to 12 months.
+Your qualifying service is equal to your allowable service, except that for periods since June 1, 2000 during which you were a part-time employee, qualifying service will be equal to one month for each month during which you were actively at work.
+For example, if you worked every month of a given year on a half-time basis, your qualifying service will be twelve months while your allowable service will be six months.